freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/02-javascript-algorithms-and-data-structures/regular-expressions/match-characters-that-occur-zero-or-more-times.md

 );
 ```

-Il tuo regex non dovrebbe corrispondere a nessun carattere nella stringa `Let him have it.
+La tua espressione regolare non dovrebbe riconoscere nessun carattere nella stringa `Let him have it.
 It's not wise to upset a Wookiee.`

 ```js
 assert(